3lpsy/quickguard/README.md

 $ podman run --userns=keep-id -v /path/to/wg.conf:/data/wg.conf quickguard -w /data/wg.conf
 ```
 # Automatically Updating Systemd
 I wrote this so I can easily convert Wireguard VPN configurations to Netdev configurations for `systemd-network`.
 I would not recommend running this as root.
 You can review quickguard.sh and customize it to your needs.
-However, note that `QUICKGUARD_ARGS` cannot contain spaces so if customizing `--allow-ips`, which is useful for tailscale, you shoud omit the spaces between the ranges.
+However, note that `QUICKGUARD_ARGS` cannot contain spaces.
+So if customizing `--allow-ips`, which is useful for tailscale, you shoud omit the spaces between the ranges.

 # Usage
 ```